dhutapratama/docs/eloquent-resources.md

 In addition to generating resources that transform individual models, you may generate resources that are responsible for transforming collections of models.
 This allows your JSON responses to include links and other meta information that is relevant to an entire collection of a given resource.

 To create a resource collection, you should use the `--collection` flag when creating the resource.
-Or, including the word `Collection` in the resource name will indicate to Laravel that it should create a collection resource.
+Or, including the word `Collection` in the resource name will indicate to Lets that it should create a collection resource.
 Collection resources extend the `Illuminate\Http\Resources\Json\ResourceCollection` class:

 ```shell
 php artisan make:resource User --collection